frePPLe/frepple/doc/installation-guide/windows-installer.rst

    a system tray application.

-   For an installation in production mode AND when you have administrator rights on your computer, you can chose to register and start a service instead.
+   For an installation in production mode AND when you have administrator rights on your computer, you can chose to register and start a service instead (currently in development).

    .. image:: _images/wininstall8.png
      :scale: 50 %